sandinmyjoints/towards-100-pct-uptime/talk/pres.md

       ...
 ```

+Note: If we're emitting an event of type error, then throw it!
+No try / catch
-Note: If you're not listening for it, what will an uncaught thrown error do?
+around this.
+If you're not listening for it, what will an uncaught thrown error
+do?

 ## An uncaught exception